calmera/natsfs/README.md

 # NATS Jetstream FUSE Driver
-How cool would it be to mount a NATS Jetstream stream as a filesystem?
+How cool would it be to mount a NATS JetStream object store as a filesystem?
 This project aims to do just that.
-It is a FUSE driver that allows you to mount a NATS Jetstream ObjectStore as a filesystem.
+It is a FUSE driver that allows you to mount a NATS JetStream object store as a filesystem.

 ## About
 This project is more of a proof of concept than a production-ready tool.
-It is a FUSE driver that allows you to mount a NATS Jetstream object store as a filesystem.
+The concept to prove being the ability to mount A JetStream
+Object Store directly into the linux filesystem using FUSE.
+I am happy to say that after an evening of bantering, swearing and profanities, we are able to do just that.
 It is written in Go and uses the https://github.com/hanwen/go-fuse library to make it easier to interact with the low-level stuff.

 ## How to use